MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

    ![Opening the full version of the service  dialog](_img/rm-endpoint-link.png)

-1. Enter a user-friendly name to use when referring to this service connection.
+1. Enter a user-friendly **Connection name** to use when referring to this service connection.

-1. Select the Environment name (such as Azure Cloud, Azure Stack, or an Azure Government Cloud).
+1. Select the **Environment** name (such as Azure Cloud, Azure Stack, or an Azure Government Cloud).

-1. Enter the Environment URL if required.
+1. If you _do not_ select **Azure Cloud**, enter the Environment URL.
 For Azure Stack, this will be something like `https://management.local.azurestack.external`

+1. Select the **Scope level** you require:

+   * If you choose **Subscription**, select an existing Azure subscription.
+If you don't see any Azure subscriptions or instances, see [Troubleshoot Azure Resource Manager service connections](../release/azure-rm-endpoint.md). |
+   * If you choose **Management Group**, select an existing Azure management group.
+See [Create management groups](https://docs.microsoft.com/azure/azure-resource-manager/management-groups-create). |

 1. Download and run [this PowerShell script](https://github.com/Microsoft/vsts-rm-extensions/blob/master/TaskModules/powershell/Azure/SPNCreation.ps1) in an Azure PowerShell window.
    When prompted, enter your subscription name, password, role (optional), and the type of cloud such as Azure Cloud (the default), Azure Stack, or an Azure Government Cloud.